Causes of a lower leg or foot stress fracture

 Podiatry treatment for a lower leg or foot stress fracture

 The sports podiatrists at Melbourne Podiatrists & Orthotics are experts in treatment of lower leg or foot stress fractures for both athletes and non-athletes.
 Initial treatment is aimed at removing forces off the fracture site and involves rest to allow for bone healing.
 Following healing our sports podiatrists can help you with rehabilitation and exercises to help get you back on your feet.
 Secondary treatment involves identifying and treating the cause of the stress fracture to help prevent a reoccurrence.

-Treatment options at our Melbourne podiatry clinic include:
+Treatment options at our podiatry clinic in Melbourne include: